TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 ```
 Make sure the Database firewall is open to the Azure cluster IP Address

-## Make sure the Directory server is reachable
+## Make sure the Apache Directory Server is reachable
 I tested it with Directory Studio.